 Sometimes the word Utopia is bandied about pejoratively to refer to a world of impossible idealism and fantasy.
 Utopia, under such a framework of thought, is the term we use to describe a place where we might all desire to live but which is ultimately unattainable.
 Equally, though, the word is used in a serious and earnest manner under the belief that through radical change or through gradual evolution, the world can develop into an ideal, even idyllic, place.
 This project, Ecotopia 2121, might be seen as sympathetic to the latter way of thinking.

 Utopia is sometimes theorized upon on a single lone feature in society.
 For example, the abolition of all human suffering or the achievement of full equality but it is just as likely to be posited in a multidimensional manner involving many features.
 Some commonly expressed themes in utopian writing include the following:

--- social harmony and justice meld symbiotically with personal freedom
+-- social harmony, equality, and justice meld symbiotically with personal freedom

 -- peace and love overcome hatred and violence